-The Wimbledon Museum of the John Evelyn Society first opened its door to the public in 1916, at 22 Ridgway, in accommodation kindly provided by the Wimbledon Village Club.
+The Wimbledon Museum of the John Evelyn Society first opened its doors to the public in 1916, in a room kindly provided by the Wimbledon Village Club.
 For the story of our early days click here.
-More than 100 years later we are still in the same place, though now the John Evelyn Society has been renamed the Wimbledon Society, and our Museum is called The Museum of Wimbledon.
+More than 100 years later we are still in the same place, treasuring our traditions, but getting ready for a new phase.

-If you would like to learn more about the project, please send us an email at firstname.lastname@example.org.
-You can find out about the project as it develops HERE or follow us on Instagram.
+If you would like to find out more about the project, please send us an email at email@example.com., or follow us on instagram

 Could you write a story for us?
 Please email us your details.